 Hallmark Research Institute

-A Hallmark is a country sanctioned, guarantee of quality mark
+A Hallmark is a country sanctioned, independently tested, guarantee of metal purity mark.

 Hallmarks

 Refining of gold dates back thousands of years.
 In more recent times the mixing of other metals into pure gold and silver defined karat gold and the purity of silver.
-Late in the 13th century, in an effort to protect the public from misrepresented wares, England introduced into law a basic marking system that would guarantee an item's minimum purity to be better than the coinage in use.
-This would also eliminate the unlawful practice of melting of coinage to produce items of precious metal.
+Late in the 13th century, in an effort to protect the public from misrepresented wares made of these precious metals, England introduced into law a basic marking system that would test an item's minimum purity to guarantee it is better than the silver content of the coinage in use at the time.
+This also eliminated the popular but unlawful practice of melting coinage to produce such wares.
 The first mark in use at that time was the leopard's head.
 With time, more marks were added identifying the assay office, year of manufacture, maker, purity and on special occasion even a commemorative mark.
-England was first and most systematic in their method of marking from the beginning through to the today.
+England was first and most systematic in their method of hallmarking from the beginning through to today.
+France, at the same time, also began a system of marking that over the centuries went through many modifications to the simplistic method of implied and inclusive hallmarks it uses today.

-lion passant representing the country's sterling silver standard for England at the
+passant representing the country's sterling silver standard for England

-time, the leopard's head representing the London assay office (where these marks were
+at the time, the leopard's head representing the London assay office

 Trademarks

-Trademarking is the practice of marking an item made of any material with the signature or logo of the maker, manufacturer or sponsor (Tiffany & Co, Mattel, Levi, etc.).
-In the U.S.A., it is referred to as the brand which makes the consumer rely in the guarantees of the maker for consistency in quality.
-In many countries, the maker's mark is the responsibility mark representing the responsibility of that maker to guarantee the quality of the item to be as marked.
+In the United States a company or person (maker) could register, for a fee, their brand or logo with the US Trademark & Patent Office.
+This then would be called a registered "trademark".
+Trademarks are used for marking an item made of any material with the signature or logo of the maker, manufacturer or sponsor (e.g.Tiffany & Co, Mattel, Levi, etc.).
+In the U.S.A., companies can have their brand or logo which allows for consumer recognition and subsequence reliance in that maker for consistency in quality of product.
+In many countries, the maker's mark is called the responsibility mark representing the important responsibility the maker has to guarantee the quality of the item they have marked.

-Here in the United States, no mark is mandatory on any item of precious metal but if a maker chooses to place a fineness or standard mark (14k, 18k, etc.) on an item, then it is mandatory that there be a mark from the maker to show who is responsible for the guarantee of claimed fineness.
-In the jewelry trade, this mark is called a "trademark".
-In other countries, it is called a maker's mark, responsibility or sponsor's mark and may be present along with the hallmarks that a country may punch in accordance to their system of marks.
+Here in the United States it is not required to mark an item of precious metal.
+If a maker chooses to place a fineness or recognized standard mark (10k, 14k, 18k, 950pt, etc) on an item, it is then mandatory that there be a responsibility mark, from the maker or sponsor to show who is responsible for guaranteeing the claimed fineness.
+In most other countries, a responsibility mark required as well.
+In countries that hallmark many but not every country requires a responsibility or sponsor's mark to be present with the hallmarks in accordance to their system of hallmarking.
+It is the actual hallmark that is the guarantee of accuracy in purity.

 The Hallmark Research Institute concentrates on hallmarks.
 Due to large numbers of sparsely